digitalbazaar/vc/README.md

 Where to store the private keys?

-TODO: Add a brief discussion of where to store the private keys.
-It is recommended to use a [Key Management Service](https://en.wikipedia.org/wiki/Key_management):
+It is recommended to use a [Key Management Service](https://en.wikipedia.org/wiki/Key_management) such as:

 - [bedrock kms](https://github.com/digitalbazaar/bedrock-kms)
 - [amazon kms](https://aws.amazon.com/kms/)

-Use `await keyPair.export()`

 #### Publishing the Public Key

-TODO: Explain `documentLoader` / key resolvers, and where to put the public key so that the verifier can get to it.
+Public Keys can be stored in your [Key Management Service](https://en.wikipedia.org/wiki/Key_management), as static data on api end points, or even recreated from seeds.
+Regardless of which method that you use, your public key must be deferenced by a keyResolver so the verifier can use it to verify your credential.
+Your credential itself must be referenced by documentLoader.

 #### Key ID